 |Example extracellular recordings from three different brain areas in a patient with implanted electrodes.|

 Learning and Memory

-The lab is studying the mechanisms of social cognition by examining the processes by which faces are processed, identified and remembered.
+We are examining how the human brain processes, identifies and remembered faces and how information about faces is used to make decisions and memories.
 Our focus is the amygdala, and includes both basic mechanisms such as representation of facial features by single neurons as well as impairment thereof by diseases such as autism.
-We have reported the first study of autism at the single-neuron level in autism.

-The lab is active in the development of new methods and tools, in particular as it pertains to microelectrodes for humans, stimulation techniques, algorithms for signal processing, closed-loop real-time processing of spikes, spike sorting, spike train analysis and statistical methods.
-The Rutishauser Laboratory is actively developing and maintaining the widely used open-source spike sorting toolbox OSort and the closed-loop software StimOMatic.
+We are actively developing new methods and tools, in particular as it pertains to microelectrodes for humans, stimulation techniques, algorithms for signal processing, closed-loop real-time processing of spikes, spike sorting, spike train analysis and statistical methods.
+We are actively developing and maintaining the open-source spike sorting toolbox OSort.

 Open Science and Data

 We are active in defining and adopting standardized data formats and in releasing well described standardized datasets publicly.
 We are actively engaged in the Neural Data without Borders (NWB) data format development and have standardized and released several large human single neuron datasets and accompanying analysis code to the community.